amankrx/matching-engine-rs/README.md

 # matching-engine-rs

-[WIP]: Some of the implementations are buggy and missing as well.

 This is an attempt to implement a matching engine with Rust.
 At present, the project is organized into two main libraries: `itch-parser` and `optimized-lob`.
 The `itch-parser` is responsible for managing the processing of *NASDAQ ITCH 5.0* protocol data, while the `optimized-lob` library offers a streamlined and efficient implementation of a Limit Order Book (LOB).
 It's worth mentioning that I've made some specific design choices and adaptations for the Limit Order Book.
 Please note that the `optimized-lob` library calculates only the aggregate quantities at each price level and does not track the queue depth for each individual order.

 ## Performance